in2code-de/in2glossar/Readme.md

 ## Documentation

-This is an extension especially build for the needs of one customer to show tooltips and a list view with all glossary records.
+This is an extension especially built for the needs of one customer to show tooltips and a list view with all glossary records.

 ## Early Access Programm for TYPO3 13 support